 Savings on Drug Costs for Seniors

 The new law is helping to close the gap in Medicare coverage for prescription drugs.
-You probably know this gap as the doughnut hole.
+You probably know this gap as the donut (doughnut) hole.

-The doughnut hole occurs after you and your health plan have spent a combined amount of $2,960 in 2015 and $3,310 in 2016.
+The donut hole occurs after you and your health plan have spent a combined amount of $2,960 in 2015 and $3,310 in 2016.
 After you hit that amount, you’re in the donut hole.
 That means your health plan will not help pay for your medicines again until you have spent another $4,700 in 2015 and $4,850 in 2016.

-Now, though, it's getting easier to afford your prescription drugs, and it will continue to get easier as the doughnut hole shrinks.
+However, it's getting easier to afford your prescription drugs, and it will continue to get easier as the donut hole shrinks.
 This is great news for older adults with diabetes who use insulin or take diabetes medicine.

-Doughnut hole shrinks.
-While in the doughnut hole, in 2014 you pay 47.5% of the cost for a brand-name medicine.
-In 2015 your share will decrease to 45%.
+Donut hole shrinks.
+While in the donut hole, in 2016 you will pay 45% of the cost for a brand-name medicine.
 This will steadily decrease to 25% in 2020.
 After 2020, the donut hole will close and you will only pay 25% of the costs of your drugs until you reach the yearly out-of-pocket spending limit..